Chi Zhou, PhD

 Cancer Focus

-Our lab focuses on the molecular mechanisms underlying the fetal sex-specific dysregulation of fetal endothelial function (such as disturbed angiogenesis and responses to TNF-α) in complicated pregnancies, and the maternal obesity-associated fetal endothelial dysfunction and future health risks of the offspring.
+Our lab focuses on the molecular mechanisms underlying the fetal sex-specific dysregulation of fetal endothelial function (such as disturbed angiogenesis in response to TNF-α, lipid metabolism, immune-endothelial interaction, etc.) in complicated pregnancies, and the maternal obesity-associated fetal endothelial dysfunction and future health risks of the offspring.
 Our research utilizing multiple model systems including human placenta tissue, human cell models, and in vivo animal models.
-Results from our research will provide new insights into discovering novel biomarkers or therapeutic targets for sex-specific endothelial dysregulation in children born to complicated pregnancies.
+Results from our research will provide new insights into discovering novel biomarkers or therapeutic targets for sex-specific endothelial dysregulation in children born to complicated pregnancies that associated with maternal obesity and environmental exposure.